Dimitrilecterd/alx-pre_course/0x01-git/README.md

-git project it was quite a tough one no doubt
+My git project it was quite a tough one no doubt